-(arranged for cello) (Leipzig, Breitkopf & Härtel, 1874)
+(arranged for cello) (Leipzig, Breitkopf & Härtel, 1874) Friedrich Grützmacher (1832-1903) became a protégé

 Friedrich Grützmacher (1832-1903) became a protégé of Ferdinand David in 1848, and shortly afterwards his colleague in the Leipzig Gewandhaus Orchestra, at the Conservatorium and in the Gewandhaus String Quartet.
-He moved to Dresden in 1860 as first cellist of
+He moved to Dresden in 1860 as first cellist of the orchestra and, later, became a teacher at the Dresden Conservatorium.
+He was also a much-travelled soloist, considered by some to be the Joachim of the cello.35